gbevin/SendMIDI/README.md

 These are all the supported commands:
 ```
   dev     name          Set the name of the MIDI output port
   virt    (name)        Use virtual MIDI port with optional name (Linux/macOS)
   list                  Lists the MIDI output ports
   panic                 Sends all possible Note Offs and relevant panic CCs
   file    path          Loads commands from the specified program file
   dec                   Interpret the next numbers as decimals by default
   hex                   Interpret the next numbers as hexadecimals by default
   ch      number        Set MIDI channel for the commands (1-16), defaults to 1
   omc     number        Set octave for middle C, defaults to 3
   on      note velocity Send Note On with note (0-127) and velocity (0-127)
   off     note velocity Send Note Off with note (0-127) and velocity (0-127)
   pp      note value    Send Poly Pressure with note (0-127) and value (0-127)
   cc      number value  Send Control Change number (0-127) with value (0-127)
   cc14    number value  Send 14-bit CC number (0-31) with value (0-16383)
   pc      number        Send Program Change number (0-127)
   cp      value         Send Channel Pressure value (0-127)
   pb      value         Send Pitch Bend value (0-16383 or value/range)
   rpn     number value  Send RPN number (0-16383) with value (0-16383)
   nrpn    number value  Send NRPN number (0-16383) with value (0-16383)
   clock   bpm           Send 2 beats of MIDI Timing Clock for a BPM (1-999)
   mc                    Send one MIDI Timing Clock
   start                 Start the current sequence playing
   stop                  Stop the current sequence
   cont                  Continue the current sequence
   as                    Send Active Sensing
   rst                   Send Reset
   syx     bytes         Send SysEx from a series of bytes (no F0/F7 delimiters)
   syf     path          Send SysEx from a .syx file
   tc      type value    Send MIDI Time Code with type (0-7) and value (0-15)
   spp     beats         Send Song Position Pointer with beat (0-16383)
   ss      number        Send Song Select with song number (0-127)
   tun                   Send Tune Request
   mpe     zone range    Send MPE Configuration for zone (1-2) with range (0-15)
-  mpp   input          Configure MPE Profile initiator with MIDI input port name,
+  mpp     input manager Configure MPE Profile initiator with MIDI input port
-        manager        a manager channel (1-15), and desired member channel
+          members       name, a manager channel (1-15), and desired member
-        members        count (1-15, 0 to disable) (also uses MIDI output port)
+                        channel count (1-15, 0 to disable) (also uses MIDI
+                        output port)
   mpetest               Send a sequence of MPE messages to test a receiver
   raw     bytes         Send raw MIDI from a series of bytes

+Options:
   -h  or  --help        Print Help (this message) and exit
   --version             Print version information and exit
   --                    Read commands from standard input until it's closed
 ```

 Alternatively, you can use the following long versions of the commands: